Epstein accuser Virginia Giuffre says she has days to live after car wreck

 Giuffre and Epstein settled in 2009 for $500,000, which included an agreement that Giuffre not take legal action against anyone connected to Epstein that could be described as a “potential defendant.”
 Lawyers for the Duke of York argued that Giuffre’s sexual assault case against him should be dismissed, citing this document, but the judge rejected that request.

 The pair settled in February 2022 for an undisclosed amount.
-A month earlier, Buckingham Palace stripped him of his military roles and HRH title.
+A month earlier, Buckingham Palace stripped the duke of his military roles and HRH title.

+In a joint statement confirming the settlement, the duke said he regretted his association with late pedophile Epstein whom he acknowledged “trafficked countless young girls over many years.”

+“Prince Andrew intends to make a substantial donation to Ms Giuffre’s charity in support of victims’ rights.

 Join our commenting forum